Sun-Kev/jkan/_organizations/nyc.md

 ---
 title: New York City
-description: Information about the affordable housing market in New York City, NY.
+description: Information provided by the municipal government of New York City, NY.
 logo: /img/categories/new_york.svg
 logo2: img/new_york.svg
 ---